sergitrilles/Dev-Corner/README.md

 ```

 * If you want to add new pages to this documenation, create a new `.md`-Files in folder: `docs/`
-**Hint**: If you want to add sections, create a new folder, like this: `docs/NewSection` and create there your new `.md`-Files
+**Hint**: If you want to add sections, create a new folder, like this: `docs/NewSection` and create your new `.md`-files in this folder

 * Before building, don't forget to add your new page(s) and sections in the `mkdocs.yml`-file.
-Please find an example at the end of the code: `NewSection` and `newSinglePage.md`
+Please find an example at the end of this page: `NewSection` and `newSinglePage.md`

 ```
 - Home: index.md